PikachuPenial/Titanmod/PATCHNOTES.md

 *Players that connect to the server during the End Of Game phase will now have a disclaimer shown on their HUD*

 *Functions that gather all player entities no longer grab bots (I don't know why bots would be on a Titanmod server but this is just in case someone does something funky)*

+*Removed Firing Range map and the special functions that accompanied it*

 *A Hatsune Miku player model is no longer installed when joining a server running the gamemode (lmao)*